krawaller/comparison/README.md

 In Choo it is common to have an app-wide `model`, very similar to Redux' role in React.
 But according to our self-imposed rules the components should be stand-alone and reusable, and so must contain their own model definitions!
 We accomplish this by defining the components in constructors which you pass the `app` object to, so each component can register the model parts they need.

 A Choo `model` definition consists of `state`, `reducers` to manipulate that state, and `effects` for side effects.
 The actual component is then just a pure function that receives the application `state`, a `send` method for triggering effects and reducers, and whatever else you want to pass in.
 The component function returns virtual DOM for rendering.

+Note that we are using Choo version `2.3.1`, but `3.0.0` [just came out](https://github.com/yoshuawuyts/choo/blob/master/CHANGELOG.md#300).
+We'll hopefully take a look at what has changed in an upcoming, all-choo post!

 #### The `Confirm` component in Choo